vermegi/SPABootcamp/README.md

 Make sure you have a c:\temp directory on your system and IISExpress is installed.

 This should do it.
 You can now open and run the eventplanner.sln solution.

+If you get an error that says "Unable to load DLL 'SQLite.Interop.dll': The specified module could not be found.": clean solution and rebuild.